PunitTak2005/c-flow-control/README.md

-# flow of control in c
+# go to statement
-to understand c-flow-control
+to understand go to statement